BenA03/canvas-file-renamer/README.md

 the correct folder, because the changes will be difficult to undo.**

-After the filenames are edited, warning messages will appear in the terminal if a revised filename contains characters or patterns that break filenaming conventions, like certain special characters or starting with an uppercase letter.
+After the filenames are edited, warning messages will appear in the terminal if a revised filename contains characters or patterns that break filenaming conventions, like containing certain special characters or starting with an uppercase letter.

-When the program is finished, the original directory should contain copies of the files with leading Canvas metadata stripped out.
+When the program is finished, the original directory should contain copies of the files with leading Canvas metadata stripped out of the filename.